 When we do call out for a savior, who should we call out to?
 According to Scripture, Jesus is the only true savior (John 14:6; Acts 4:12).
 He is such a savior, that while we hated Him, He still paid the penalty of our sins on the cross (Rom.
 5:8; I John 4:10).
 Through Christ’s propitiation (turning away of God’s wrath), we have the opportunity to be reconciled back to God (which is what salvation is really about).
 However, the payment for our sin is not automatically applied to our account.
 It is a free gift (Rom.
 6:23) but it must be received in order to be applied.
 How does one receive the free gift of salvation?
 According to Romans 10:9-13 all we have to do is “call” upon the name of Christ.

 Calling upon the name of Jesus is a confession of faith (Rom.
-10:10).
+10:9-10).
 It is the first outward manifestation of choosing the life of Christ.
 For salvation is not about getting out of hell and going to heaven, it is about dying to yourself so that Christ may live through you.
 Christianity is about Christ, not us.
-It is about Christ bringing about His kingdom through us and not about us being heaven bound (although it is a nice perk).
+It is about us having a personal relationship with the God and Creator of the world and not about going to heaven (although eternal life is a nice perk).

 There are many in the world today, even life-long church members, who have failed to actually accept Jesus as their Lord and Savior.
 As a result, their lives are empty and lack any hope or joy.
 They have a form of godliness, but no power (II Tim.
 3:5).
 Fortunately, Christianity is not about us, it is about Christ in us (Col. 1:27).
 And we can all live a full and rewarding life once we decide that doing it our way just isn’t working and we really want to do it God’s way!